 The tower is open to the public for a small fee.
 After riding the elevator to the top, you get a sweeping view of the city skyline and the sea.

 The view is best at sunset or sunrise.
-At this point, it should be mid-morning and, hopefully, you’ll have clear skies that allow you to take in the surroundings.
+At this point, it should be mid-morning, and hopefully, you’ll have clear skies that allow you to take in the surroundings.

 The top of the tower also includes a few touristy attractions, including an over-priced restaurant and souvenir photos.
-You can skip the restaurant as the next destination has a few options to to fill you up at a fraction of the price.
+You can skip the restaurant as the next destination has a few options to fill you up at a fraction of the price.

 Enjoy an early lunch in Tenjin’s shopping district